Since 1980, HTPO has offered a broad range of surveying services to both public and private sector clients in the Midwest and beyond.

 HTPO is an industry leader in providing right-of-way and easement project support for public and private clients.
 HTPO works extensively with municipal, state and regional governments preparing legal descriptions and exhibits for easement and fee title acquisitions.
 HTPO also works with government agencies in relocation and condemnation efforts.

 Tree inventories assist cities, owners, and developers as they assess property and building improvement projects.
-HTPO has an arborist and landscape architect on staff to provide expertise in tree and plant species inventories.
-Public agencies are oftenrequiring tree inventories be performed as a part of the development process, in an effort to design environmentally sensitive projects.
+HTPO has a landscape architect on staff to provide expertise in tree and plant species inventories.
+Public agencies often require tree inventories be performed as a part of the development process, in an effort to design environmentally sensitive projects.

 HTPO performs Common Interest Community (CIC) surveys for residential and commercial properties.
 CIC's typically include condominiums and planned communities, and are created through a legal set of documents.
 HTPO surveyors measure the units, prepare these plats for the owner, and can assist with filing them with the County Recorder.